Colorado Nursing Home Abuse & Neglect Lawyer

 Neglect & Abuse Is Never Acceptable

-Our firm has been involved in long-term care litigation and nursing home abuse for nearly 25 years.
-J Reinan represented one of the largest nursing home chains in the country from 1992 through 1999.
+Our nursing home abuse and neglect lawyers at Reinan Law have been involved in long-term care litigation and nursing home abuse for nearly 25 years.
+J Reinan is an experienced nursing home lawyer in Colorado and provided services to one of the largest nursing home chains in the country from 1992 through 1999.
 Since then, he has become a successful Colorado nursing home abuse and neglect lawyer and represented the victims of nursing home abuse, neglect, and elder abuse, as well as their families.

-Signs of abuse or neglect in a long-term care setting may include:
+Reinan Law’s legal services can help you fight signs of abuse or neglect in a long-term care setting including:

 - Pressure sores (also known as “bedsores”)